 Figure 1.
 The heart and the esophagus are located in the chest in close proximity and also share same sensory nerves.

 A variety of names have also been used in describing patients with NCCP.
-You may hear your doctor or other health care professional call it: “atypical chest pain, chest pain of undetermined origin, unexplained chest pain, functional chest pain, soldier’s heart, irritable heart, sensitive heart, neurocirculatory asthenia, DaCosta’s syndrome, and chest pain with normal coronary angiograms”.
+You may hear your doctor or other health care professional call it: “atypical chest pain, chest pain of undetermined origin, unexplained chest pain, functional chest pain, soldier’s heart, irritable heart, sensitive heart, neurocirculatory asthenia, DaCosta’s syndrome, and chest pain with normal coronary angiograms.”

+The sources of NCPP can be grouped into esophageal and non-esophageal.
+Several studies have shown that approximately 60% or more of patients with NCCP suffer from acid reflux (mostly due to what is commonly referred to as Gastroesophageal Reflux Disease).
 Therefore, patients having chest pain who have had a negative cardiac evaluation are frequently referred to gastroenterologists (digestive disease specialists) to evaluate the esophagus as source of their chest pain.

 Some of patients with NCCP have also been found to suffer from stress that leads to disturbances such as depression, anxiety or panic disorder.
 It is unclear whether the stress disorder came first or the chest pain led to the appearance of an emotional disorder.
 Treatment of these conditions is an important component of treating chest pain.

 NCCP can occur in children as well as older patients, it also affects men and women and some studies have suggested a higher proportion of patients are female.
 The reasons some studies have found women may have a higher frequency of NCCP than men is not well understood.